webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Descriptors/Rugged.md

 ---
 aliases:
 - Rugged
 tags:
 - Compendiums/CSRD/en/Descriptors
 - Descriptor
-title: Rugged
-collection: Descriptors
-kind: Compendiums
 ---

 ## Rugged
 You're a nature lover accustomed to living rough, pitting your wits against the elements.
 Most likely, you're a skilled hunter, gatherer, or naturalist.
 Years of living in the wild have left their mark with a worn countenance, wild hair, or scars.
 Your clothing is probably much less refined than the garments worn by city dwellers.
 ### You gain the following characteristics